limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 The login page had a weakness - it leaked information about the existence of a user.

-_If the user does not exist:_
+_If the user does not exist_

 ![non-exist.png](/assets/images/posts/cyberry-walkthrough/cyberry-5.png)

-_If the user exists and the password is invalid:_
+_If the user exists and the password is invalid_

 ![exist.png](/assets/images/posts/cyberry-walkthrough/cyberry-6.png)